zmaril/OgreDocs/README.md

 So far, we've had great success traversing the graph.
-If you've understood most of everything up to this point, you know how to do sorts of neat things with graphs.
+If you've understood most of everything up to this point, you know how to do sorts of neat things with graphs now.
 There's another level of traversal that we can attain though.
 We can annotate and traverse the pipeline itself, which lets us do all sorts of fancy tricks.

 ### back